 Contrast that with a search for “effective task management”, which returns a mere 300 million results.

 It seems like everyone is looking for the magic app that will turn their “to-do” lists into “achievement” lists.
 But all the fancy apps in the world won’t help if we don’t have a good process to decide what to do and when.

 Many years ago, as a new manager, I felt totally overwhelmed by everything I had to juggle on a daily, weekly and monthly basis.
 There were team members seeking answers, suppliers needing an approval to get key tasks underway, customers demanding that I solve their problems instantly, reports that my boss required yesterday, and somewhere in all of that, I really wanted to hold on to my sanity!
 No matter how hard I worked, my productivity wasn’t great, and I felt like I was fighting fires all day long.

-It’s a simple process – the magic comes when you follow each step in order.
+It’s a simple process – the magic comes when you follow each step in order (no skipping a step!).